ChandanaKoppula/osmosys-learning/php/php-beginners.md

 1. We'll add a check-box at the bottom of our form (but above the submit button).
 The label of the check-box will be **Want a paper-bag?**
 2. The price column will now become a drop-down that will contain different prices for different products.
 For example Tooth Paste might have three prices - 60, 55, 50.
 The user can select which **type** of toothpaste he wants.
 These values will be predefined and populated in the HTML.

+##### By the end of it, you should be familiar with -

+1. Access values from checkboxes
+2. Access values from dropdowns